In place of a strict review of The Quest, a decent enough game for

 immediately.
 Again, the game never told you that this happened.
 The

-Young Dragon just ended up dead if you looked at it.
+Young Dragon just wound up dead when you looked at it.

 The other method of freeing the Young Dragon was